ktor-doc-jp/ktor-doc-jp/servers/0intro.md

 }
 ```

-Notice that routes are organized into a tree so you can declare routes structured:
+Notice that routes are organized into a tree so you can declare structured routes:

 ```kotlin
 routing {